RSSchermer/entitytled/README.md

 ## Defining an Entity type

-In Entitytled, entity types are case classes which extend the `Entity` class.
+In Entitytled, entity types are case classes which extend the `Entity` base class.
 They need to be accompanied by an `EntityTable` definition, which describes the schema for the entity.
 They may additionally by accompanied by an `EntityCompanion` object, which provides a default set of methods for querying and persisting entities.

-This example defines a Director entity, which models a Holywood movie director:
+This example defines a Director entity, which models a movie director:

 ```scala
 import entitytled.profile.H2Profile._